 Automated peritoneal dialysis (APD)

 Automated peritoneal dialysis (APD), commonly referred to as continuous cycling peritoneal dialysis (CCPD), requires a cycler machine to automate the filling and draining process.
-Most patients choose this form of PD because it allows most of their dialysis to be performed while they sleep, freeing up the day for other activities.
-Many patients can have all their dialysis done while they sleep.
-Some patients will carry dialysis fluid in their abdomen during the day, and some will need to perform a manual fluid exchange during the day.
+Most patients choose APD because it allows most of their dialysis to be performed while they sleep.
 Every patient is different, and doctors and PD nurses will help patients decide which PD treatment regimen is best for them.

 The benefits of PD include:

-Choosing PD does not mean patients will be on their own in their treatments.
-Instead, they will have an entire team of professionals focused on their care and monitoring their lab values to make sure they are getting the most out of their dialysis treatments.
+PD patients will have an entire team of professionals—a nephrologist, PD nurse, dietitian and social worker—focused on their care to make sure they are getting the most out of their dialysis treatments.